 - Finally, you will be able to sort dates by year.

-Read More: How to Sort by Date and Time in Excel (4 Useful Methods)
+Read More: How to Sort by Month in Excel

 2. Applying SORTBY Function to Sort Dates by Year Without Mixing Data

 There is another popular Excel function named SORTBY.
 This is used for sorting elements in Excel.
 Now we will use the same dataset above and sort the dates by year using the SORTBY function.

 This is the syntax of the function.
 Let’s see the details of the arguments,